ulen7/homelab/cockpit/google_authentificator.md

 1. Open `/etc/pam.d/cockpit` in a text editor.
 2. Delete the following line:
 > `auth required pam_google_authenticator.so nullok`
+3. Restart cockpit
+> sudo systemctl restart cockpit

-Login and see if it works.
+4. Login and see if it works.
+---

-## Troubleshoot
+## Troubleshooting

-If the date and time of your server and your phone are no correct, the server may not recognize the MFA code.
+- Time Sync Issues: Ensure the system time on your server matches the time on your mobile device.
+Use timedatectl to verify and configure time synchronization.
+- Access Locked: If you misconfigure MFA and are locked out, you can regain access by editing the PAM configuration from a recovery shell or via SSH (if not affected).

 ## Source